adamsjoe/assignment219000170/README.md

 I also may have gone a little over the top in making the whole navbar like the original site and making videos work and making the answer mechanism work.
 It could be argued that for a spike this was not required.

 I could also have taken a bit more time and clarified some of the requirements before diving straight into the learning / coding aspect.

+The liberties which have been taken in the UI and the chat component should have been run past the "Product Owner" (if this was being done in a professional environment) and should have been run past the course leader.
+Due to various factors, this wasn't always possible and, rather than delaying, it was felt that forward progress was better than delaying waiting to arrange a meeting.